TMD20/PT-Muxer/README.md

 #### Sources
 You can utilize one or more sources per episode

-After an episode finishes extracting, you can utilize the same or different sources for the next episode i.e for example a Season can be split across many disks
+After an episode finishes extracting, you can utilize the same or different sources per batch.

+#### Picking Playlist/Batches
+In TV mode you can pick multiple playlist at a time.
+However each source must have the same number of playlist for each iteration of the program.

+For example if I have two source I can pick
+1-3,10
+5-8,12

+Not

+1-5,10
+5-8,12

+TV mode will go through the playlist selection multiple times.
+Which will allow you to be more dynamic about your selection

+You could do something like
+1-3
+5-8

+For the first iteration, and when it goes again
+4-5 the next run

+Lastly
+10
+12

 #### Folder Struture
 ##### Home Folder